 ||Begins 60 days after loan disbursed; possible deferment based on request|

 |Federal Direct Parent PLUS Loan||Same as Direct Subsidized Loan||Parent or stepparent of dependent student may borrow; based on credit check||Maximum amount cannot exceed budgeted cost of attendance less other aid||6.84% variable-fixed interest rate; see note below

 ||Begins 60 days after loan disbursed; deferment option until 6 months after student enrolled less than half-time available as of July 2008|

 - Must be admitted into a degree program and enrolled at least half-time to receive a loan.

 - Eligibility criteria subject to change; maximum amounts are estimates and dependent upon sufficient funding.

 - Early FAFSA application means limited funding; awards are made on a first-come, first-serve basis until funding is depleted.

 - Loan programs also carry aggregate (lifetime borrowing) limits.

 - Loan disbursement in equal thirds for known year-round enrollees enforced as of July 1, 2013 on Federal Direct Subsidized, Unsubsidized, and PLUS Loans.

-- Interest rates for Federal Direct Subsidized Loans were maintained at 3.4% for 2012-13 by eliminating subsidized loan eligibility and subsidy on previously borrowed subsidized loans effective July 1, 2013, to students who have exceeded 150% of their academic program.
+- Interest rates for Federal Direct Subsidized Loans were maintained for 2012-13 by eliminating subsidized loan eligibility and subsidy on previously borrowed subsidized loans effective July 1, 2013, to students who have exceeded 150% of their academic program.